improbable-eng/mac-codesign-buildkite-plugin/README.md

 - `command` does the main work:
   - Unlocks the signing keychain.
   - Fetches the artifact to sign from the BK artifact store.
-    - This can be any one-or-more artifacts created in the same pipeline as this step, and then stored in the BK artifact store.
+    - **NOTE**: if you are trying to sign a `.app`, you should zip it with the `.app` in the toplevel of the zip.
+    EG, to sign `myapp.app`, you would want to use `zip -y -r -X myapp.zip myapp.app`, which would leave a toplevel `myapp.app` directory in the zip file.
+    Note that the `-y` to preserve symlinks is a hard requirement, as apple WILL fail notarization if symlinks are tampered with.
-  - Signs the binary using the cert in the now-unlocked keychain.
+  - Signs the artifact using the cert in the now-unlocked keychain.
-  - Notarizes the binary using the account credentials in the keychain.
+  - Notarizes the artifact using the account credentials in the keychain.
   - Uploads the signed artifact back to BuildKite.

 - `post-command` just locks the keychain, regardless of how the rest of the job went.